philMarcus/battleMage_Optimization/README.md

 ![Optimization trajectory narrowing uncertainty](images/optimization_trajectory.png)

 **Caption:**
 *Average performance of the best-performing strategy across optimization phases.
-Error bars reflect uncertainty.
+Error bars reflect 95% confidence intervals.
 Later phases reduce variance more than they increase mean performance, indicating increased confidence rather than simple overfitting.*

 This plot shows how the optimization process evolves: not by chasing ever-higher scores, but by narrowing uncertainty around consistent performance.